MPCritic: A plug-and-play MPC architecture for reinforcement learning: Conclusions

 \section{Conclusions}

 \mpcritic is an algorithmic framework capable of seamlessly utilizing advanced tools from both \ac{MPC} and \ac{RL}.
 While we have demonstrated the scalability and versatility of \mpcritic across different configurations, there are many fruitful paths for future work.
-These range from formalizing theoretical properties of \mpcritic and its applications with more sophisticated \ac{MPC} formulations to establishing its utility as a general inductive bias in \ac{RL}.
+These range from formalizing theoretical properties of \mpcritic and its applications with more sophisticated \ac{MPC} agents to establishing its utility as a general inductive bias in \ac{RL} for complex environments.